 • Avast Business CloudCare Antivirus

-• Whitelisting: If you are a developer who joined our Whitelisting Program, and you want to submit files to our Threat Labs for whitelisting.
+You may need to upload files to our FTP server if you are a developer who joined our Whitelisting Program and you want to submit files to our Threat Labs for whitelisting.

 Avast Threat Labs are notified automatically once you upload your files, which are then usually processed within 24 hours.